 Overview of the History

-Sonlight's 100 American History program offers a fascinating look at the ups and downs of the nation's past.
+Sonlight's 100 American History course offers a fascinating look at the ups and downs of the nation's past.
 As your children transition to independent learning, they will examine the events, people, and debates that molded the United States.

-This program builds on the foundation of Joy Hakim's award-winning series A History of US.
+This course builds on the foundation of Joy Hakim's award-winning series A History of US.
 Hakim is an excellent storyteller.
 In her 10 volumes of history (and an eleventh book with original source documents), she tells the story from the first peoples who came to North America on.
 To the story, she adds additional fascinating sidebars, little tidbits of intrigue and interest.
 The whole set is profusely illustrated with photos, portraits, and political cartoons.
 The School Library Journal said, "One of the best nonfiction series of the decade.
 Impossible to put down."
 We agree.
 It's outstanding.

-So the spine of the program is stellar.
+So the spine of the course is stellar.
 Yes.
 But to expand on Hakim, the Instructor's Guide has something like 300 more pages of notes and articles.
 These offer counter-arguments to some of Hakim's views.
 With A History of US and the IG combined, you have an extraordinary tool to help your children think about, and understand, American History.

 And there are 17 more history books to enjoy!

 Some expand on a time: Before Columbus explores what America was like before Europeans arrived; The Yanks Are Coming offers wonderful details of WWI; World War II is self-explanatory in title,though the ideas are anything but normal.